ovh/docs/pages/account_and_service_management/account_information/security-specification-privatecloud-VMware/guide.en-gb.md

 Using your customer account on the OVHcloud Control Panel, you are able to manage your service using [three different contacts](/pages/account_and_service_management/account_information/managing_contacts).<br>
 OVHcloud uses another account with an internal NIC to refer a customer having subscribed to several services.

-To enforce security access to your account on the Control Panel, we recommend activating a [two-factor authentication mechanism](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa) or SSO authentication [(Single Sign-On)](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-adfs) and associate your account with an external Active Directory.
+To enforce security access to your account on the Control Panel, we recommend activating a [two-factor authentication mechanism](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa) or [SSO (Single Sign-On) authentication](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-adfs) and associate your account with an external Active Directory.

 With the administrator account, you are able to establish your own access policy to the vCenter, to create users and assign them different access rights to manage the resources, to access to the vSphere interface and management of the private and public network part.
-Guide and configuration details are available on [this link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/manager_ovh_private_cloud).
+A guide and configuration details are available on [this link](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/manager_ovh_private_cloud).
-To enforce users authentication on Private Cloud infrastructure, your can activate two-factor authentication mechanism, available by subscription to [HDS or PCI DSS offers](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/utilisation_2FA).
+To enforce users authentication on the Private Cloud infrastructure, you can activate a two-factor authentication mechanism, available by subscription to [HDS or PCI DSS offers](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/utilisation_2FA).

-Finally, if you have an AD server and need to manage your users access to your Private cloud with your proper identity provider, you can activate this feature by following [this guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/federation).
+Finally, if you have an AD server and need to manage your users access to your Private cloud with your own identity provider, you can activate this feature by following [this guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/federation).

 ### 7.2 - Data Plane